EyalKatz24/Localized/README.md

 # Localized

-Manage your localizable string files easily with a simple Swift macro 😎

  An enum-only macro that computes a localized `String` property, using the enum cases as the keys used in our localization files.

  Each enum case is converted to upper-snake-cased petterned string, represents a localization key in the provided `.localizable` files.